Editorial policy

 We pay special attention to AI claims.
 Terms like self-healing, autonomous testing, predictive coverage, natural language test creation, and intelligent maintenance can mean very different things across vendors.
 Our articles try to separate demonstrated capability from broad positioning.

-The site may reference vendor materials, public documentation, product pages, demos, changelogs, hands-on use where available, and broader market context.
+The site may reference vendor materials, public documentation, product pages, demos, changelogs, documented capabilities and reproducible examples where available, and broader market context.
 If an article is based mainly on public information rather than direct testing, we aim to make that clear in the writing.

 Opinions are editorial judgments, not guarantees that a tool will fit every team.
 Readers should always verify current pricing, feature availability, security requirements, and integration needs before choosing a product.